transferwise/tw-context/tw-context-ownership-starter/README.md

 # tw-context-ownership-starter

-An implementation to automatically get `TwContext` `owner` attribute set, based on which entrypoint the code is running in.
+An implementation to automatically set the  `TwContext`'s `owner` attribute, based in which entrypoint the code is running in.

 By default it is configured to use Github teams names as `owner` value.